rtw590/newsite/README.md

 # newsite
-Working through a Django blog project
+Working through a Django blog project from Lynda